 RV manufacturers rely on these vendors for everything.
 It could be as essential as lumber for framing or as complex as a water heater.
 When everything stopped in April 2020 (except for essential industries), it interrupted the supply chain.
 As the economy opened back up, vendors had to catch up.

-Other cogs in the production and distribution chain had problems too.
+Other cogs in the production and distribution chain had problems, too.
 The rise in fuel prices due to various transportation issues raised overhead costs, and the overwhelming sales demand made it tough to keep up.
-No matter how efficient technology made gas distribution, fuel is the lifeblood of the industry and the lifestyle.
+No matter how efficiently technology makes gas distribution, fuel is the lifeblood of the industry and the lifestyle.

-During all of this, Elkhart, Indiana, and the surrounding area was a hotspot for the COVID-19 virus.
+During all of this, Elkhart, Indiana, and the surrounding area were hotspots for the COVID-19 virus.
 Safety precautions and reduced staff slowed work.
 Currently, manufacturers have reduced work to 2-3 days a week because the backlog is so long.
-RVs made come second to prioritized customer orders.
+RVs came second in prioritized customer orders.

 Is Now a Good Time to Buy an RV?